 - 28-day treatment programs may not be sufficient to truly benefit from addiction treatment.

 - The first few days of the program are taken up by detox and management of withdrawal symptoms, leaving limited time for individual and group therapy.

 - Individuals with heavy addictions may need a lengthier stay to overcome their dependence.

-Insurance: Health plans usually cover 28-day drug rehabs, but it is a good idea to call the insurance company and ask about the specifics.
+The majority of health plans usually cover short-term drug rehab programs, but it is advised to call the insurance company and ask about the specifics.